anishpandey7659/Document-Summarization-RAG-/README.md

 ﻿# Document-Summarization-RAG-

-# Also Due to technical issues i cant add rag_logic.py file so add by yourself
+# Also Due to technical issues i was unable to add rag_logic.py file so add by yourself

 # rag_logic.py